davesnx/styled-ppx/documents/design.md

   CSS rule already; the aggregator needs nothing else.
 - **No target branching in the PPX.** Same module on every target;
   both runtimes provide `CSS.global_style_tag`.
-- **No backward-compat for the legacy shape.** Hard error on `let () = [%styled.global ...]`.
+- **No expression-context registration.** `[%styled.global]` only means something as a module expression; other positions are left unexpanded rather than given a dedicated migration diagnostic.
 - **No labeled-arg synthesis on `make`.** In-scope capture matches `[%css]`.
 - **No `--*` typing fix.** Pre-existing gap, separate change.
-- **No `CSS.global` from inside `make`.** That would route through the runtime stylesheet, defeating the `*2` family's contract.
+- **No `CSS.global` from inside `make`.** That would route through the runtime stylesheet, defeating the static-extraction contract.

 ### `[%keyframe]`

-Shares the cx2 front-end and extracts `@keyframes` blocks named by content hash.
+Shares the same front end and extracts `@keyframes` blocks named by content hash (`keyframe-<murmur2(body)>`, via `Css_file.push_keyframe`).
 Value interpolation in keyframe declarations is lowered to CSS custom properties in the extracted `@keyframes` rule, while the generated `AnimationName.t` carries the runtime custom-property bindings that `animation-name` and supported leading-name `animation` shorthand interpolation